I pose this question to those who have already gotten married, I am interested to see what others think!

 There are also a TON of people who get together and do these styled shoots where they have models who pose perfectly, perfectly placed floral arrangements, perfect hair and makeup, and 9 other people get a say in how you shoot the picture.
 The venue is perfectly lit because you get to pick the location and time of day that you shoot.
 25 photographers show up to shoot the same thing, so 25 photographers have roughly the same beautiful pictures.
 Just because someone has a beautiful instagram does not mean they are a professional photographer.
 Now you have 25 hobbyists that have the same quality of work as someone who has been doing it for 25 years.
 The difference is the pro will be able to get those same results on a wedding day when left to their own devices, and the hobbyist will crash and burn most likely because they don’t have the experience to produce the same result without having input from 10 other people.

 No matter who you pick, you MUST always ask how many weddings they’ve shot.
 Were they indoor weddings or outdoor weddings?
 Do they have specialized lenses to shoot indoors?
 Do they have off camera lighting?
-Do they have an extra camera or two in case their main camera dies (I have had it happen).
+Do they have an extra camera or two in case their main camera dies (I have had it happen)?
 What if they run out of space on their memory card, do they have more?
 I have personally seen many photographers literally start deleting photographs because they ran out of space.
-Ask to see a whole entire wedding album (or 10) so you can see the wedding from start to finish.
+An easier way to check their work quality is to look through their online portfolio if they have one.
+Indoor and outdoor shots can both be very different.
+Indoor lighting can be more controlled than outside lighting, but when the latter is harsh, it becomes more challenging.
+In the event you are planning a grand outdoor wedding at an amazing location, you might want to check outdoor shots of a photographer before you hire them.
+In addition, you can ask to see a whole entire wedding album (or 10) so you can see the wedding from start to finish.
 THIS is how you should distinguish the pros from the hobbyists.

 When it all comes down to your wedding day, there will absolutely be things that go wrong.
 The light will change dramatically as you walk in the door, or out of the temple doors.
 A good photographer will be able to make the adjustment quickly so it doesn’t affect the images much.